apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

 The Flink connector does have some changes that you need to be aware of if you are migrating from using the original connector:

 * Existing java applications will need to be recompiled to pick up the new flink package names.
 * Existing application and SQL need to be amended to use the new connector option names.
 The new option names do not have the _com.getindata.http_ prefix, the prefix is now _http_.
+* The name of the connector and the identifiers of components that are discovered have been changed, so that the GetInData jar file can co-exist
+* with this connector's jar file.
+Be aware that if you have created custom pluggable components; you will need to recompile against
+* this connector.

 ## Working with HTTP lookup source tables